 For example, many parents can relate to having a child who is a picky eater and the worrying that comes along with that.
 One of the things that we forget is that a lot of our food is already fortified with vitamins and minerals that we need.
 A doctor and/or nutritionist can help you choose the right supplement and vitamin for your children.

 If you’re already giving your children supplements or a multivitamin, make certain you tell the doctor, no matter how big your fear of your doctor is.
-A lot of supplements interact with other medications and can lead to serious – possibly deadly, results.
+A lot of children’s supplements & probiotics interact with other medications and can lead to serious – possibly deadly, results.

 Check To See If There’s A Verification: